-Also, it’s worth mentioning that Arlo has a variant of this popular camera, the Arlo Pro 3 Floodlight, which adds a blinding floodlight to help illuminate your property.
-It’s perfect for those outdoor parties, as well as keeping tabs around the home when the sun goes down.
+Also, it’s worth mentioning that the Arlo Pro 3 Floodlight, which adds a blinding floodlight to help illuminate your property.
+It’s perfect for those outdoor parties, as well as keeping tabs around the home when the sun goes down.has another variant, the

-Why we picked the Nest Cam IQ Indoor:
+Why we picked the Google Nest Cam IQ Indoor:

 What’s more, users will be able to digitally zoom in up to 12 times without completely sacrificing image quality.
 The camera can even automatically zoom in to an area of the frame when it detects motion and will stay zoomed in on the subject as it moves across the frame.
 The full 130-degree wide-angle perspective is still preserved while doing this, so you won’t miss a thing.
 Plus, you can stand it up, attach it to a wall, use a tripod, or use the built-in magnetic base for more complex spots.

 The latest Nest Aware subscription also adds 30 days of cloud video storage and the ability to create clips from your cloud videos.
-The subscription includes person alerts and activity zones as well, so you can customize what the cam watches for, depending on how you use it.
+The subscription includes person alerts and activity zones as well, so you can customize what thewatches for, depending on how you use it.

 Why we picked the Blink XT2: